scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 progressively choosing higher-performing hyper-parameter values or stopping low-performing models early during training.

+Returning this
-Returning high performing models quickly will allow the user (e.g., a data scientist) to more easily use model selection.
-Returning this high performing model quickly would lower the expense and/or time barrier to performing model selection.
+high performing model quickly would lower the expense and/or time barrier to performing model selection.
+This will allow the user (e.g., a data scientist) to more easily use these algorithms.

 This work

-* provides implementation of a particular model selection algorithm, Hyperband in Dask, a Python library that provides advanced parallelism.
+* provides implementation of a particular hyper-parameter optimization algorithm, Hyperband in Dask, a Python library that provides advanced parallelism.
 Hyperband returns models with a high validation score with minimal training.
 A Dask implementation is attractive because Hyperband is amenable to parallelism.